ionos-cloud/ionosctl/docs/readme.md

 #### Downloading a Release from GitHub

 Check the [Release Page](https://github.com/ionos-cloud/ionosctl/releases) and find the corresponding archive for your operating system and architecture.
-You can download the archive from your browser or you can follow the next steps:
+You can download the archive from your browser or you can follow the next steps if you are using a linux operating system:

 ```text
 # Check if /usr/local/bin is part of your PATH